-As a retailer, you must note the changes in shopping behavior and find ways to sharpen your personalization strategy to meet the customer’s expectations.
+The bottom line that remains is – as a retailer, to provide those personalized customer experiences, you must note the changes in shopping behavior and find ways to sharpen your strategy to meet the customer’s expectations.

-Before we delve deeper into how you can deepen your personalization in retail strategy, here are some important trends you must know.
-This will help you to shape your strategies.
+Before we delve deeper into how you can deepen your personalization in retail strategy, let us look at some of the important trends from a customer point of view and how the marketers are responding to them

 You can find the full report here.